Broadband physical layer cognitive radio with an integrated photonic processor for blind source separation: Abstract

 Here, we report a photonic implementation for BSS based on the dithering-controlled MRR weight bank.
 We also demonstrate a fully-packaged photonic processor with a silicon photonic chip integrated with MRR driver and control electronics on a single printed circuit board (PCB).
-Our setup fully realizes the ``blindness" agility by achieving a bandwidth of up to 19.2 GHz and SIR of more than 40 dB in some cases.
-Besides, the dithering weight control enables a photonic processor with 9-bit accuracy beyond many electronic counterparts, enhancing the BSS with at least one-half reduced residual error than previous trials.
-We also test this setup on a wireless transceiver system, proving the ability to recover a weak communication signal submerged in a wideband jamming noise, resulting in a 15 dB increase in signal-to-noise ratio.
-This work proves that the dithering-controlled MRR weight bank can be an up-and-coming substitute for conventional electronic BSS, bringing about unprecedented performance in many aspects, including broadband agility and higher SIR.
+We proved this setup could recover a weak transmitted signal in the presence of broadband jamming noise and successfully tested it in real-time on a wireless transceiver system.
+In terms of performance, our setup fully realizes the ``blindness" agility by achieving a bandwidth of up to 19.2 GHz and SIR of more than 40 dB in some cases.
+Besides, the dithering weight control enables a photonic processor with 9-bit accuracy beyond many electronic counterparts, enhancing the BSS with at least one-half reduced residual error than the setup without the dithering control.
+This work introduces the first functional BSS system capable of operating at broad bandwidths.
+When included in transceiver circuits, it can help cancel interference signals, with potential implications in cognitive radio and radio astronomy.